Towards the dual motivic Steenrod algebra in positive characteristic: Setup, notations, and conventions

 The $\A^1$-homotopy theory of schemes was developed by Morel and Voevodsky \cite{MorelV99}.
 See \cite{HoyoisKO17}*{\S 2.1}, \cite{Hoyois15}*{\S 2}, or \cite{Voevodsky10}*{\S 1.1} for background material.

-\begin{nota} We will work over schemes that are Noetherian, separated, and of finite Krull dimension.
+\begin{notation} We will work over schemes that are Noetherian, separated, and of finite Krull dimension.
 Such a scheme $S$ is called a \Def{base scheme}.
 We will often assume that $S$ is over some field $\kk$ of characteristic $p$.
-Let $\base$ denote the category of base schemes, viewed as a full subcategory of all schemes. \end{nota}
+Let $\base$ denote the category of base schemes, viewed as a full subcategory of all schemes. \end{notation}

 Let $\Sm_S$ denote the category of separated smooth schemes of finite type over $S$.
 Under the assumptions on $S$, the category $\Sm_S$ is essentially small.
 The category of \Def{motivic spaces} over $S$ is